billogram/tool-dump-dynamodb-to-s3/README.md

 a JSON dataset in a S3 bucket.
 The processes to read and write the data are run in parallel.
 It's ment to be used for gigabyte-sized tables.

+There is no guarantees about consistency of the dataset with regard to writes to the table during the script work.

 ### Requirements

 * Python >= 3.6.